shaykatz1/redAlertPushoverNotification/README.md

 ```

 in any case of red alert in your city - the script should notify you via the pushover app
+**Attention: This is not an official Pikud Ha'oref app**, and I have personaly seen a delay of up to 30 seconds in alerts.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.